BitByter359/CPShell/README.md

 I am not responsible for any damage caused to your computer, you are to use this at your own risk.
 We are still in beta v1.0 (Build 19) so don't expect much!

+# CREDITS
+Site created by Watrmeln, additional info added by Disasterocks.
+Windows is a registered trademark of Microsoft Corporation.
+We mean no harm!

+Thank you!